 Many problems that mathematicians study arise from within mathematics itself, or with some inspiration from physics.
-This is often the situation with pure mathematical areas such as algebra, analysis and geometry.
-While in the natural sciences physical theories are tested by experiments, mathematical statements are verified objectively by proofs.
-At an abstract level, mathematicians deal with a collection of assumptions and explore the corresponding consequences.
+This is often the case with areas of pure math such as algebra, analysis, and geometry.

-Mathematicians in the fields of science (for example, physics, chemistry, engineering), social science (for example, psychology, sociology, political science) and business (for example, finance, actuarial science, risk analysis).
+Mathematicians work in science (such as physics, chemistry, and engineering), social science (such as psychology, sociology, and political science), and business (such as finance, actuarial science, and risk analysis).
 Through their work, they may:

-- develop new and more efficient methods of dealing with mathematical processes.
+- Develop new and more efficient methods of dealing with numerical processes

-For example, mathematicians may develop mathematical models of the ocean floor, of changing demographics or of blood flow.
-Or they may apply number theory to computer-security problems or to the analysis of seismological survey results.
+For example, mathematicians may develop models of the ocean floor, changing demographics, or blood flow.
+Or they may apply number theory to computer-security problems or seismological (earthquake) survey results.

-When confronted with any problem that has some mathematical basis, an organization may consult a mathematician for advice about:
+When confronted with any problem that has a numerical basis, an organization may consult a mathematician for advice about:

-- Applied mathematicians use mathematical theories and techniques to solve practical problems in business, engineering and the sciences.
-For example, they may investigate the cost of establishing a new business or the mathematical aspects of drilling for oil.
+Applied mathematicians use math theories and techniques to solve practical problems in business, engineering, and science.
+For example, they may explore the cost of creating a new business or certain aspects of drilling for oil.

-- Biomathematicians use mathematical techniques and tools to model natural and biological processes.
-For example, they may investigate the effectiveness of vaccination programs in preventing epidemics.
+Biomathematicians use math techniques and tools to model natural and biological processes.
+For instance, they may research the effectiveness of vaccination programs in preventing epidemics.

-- Theoretical mathematicians seek to advance mathematical science by developing new principles and new relationships between existing principles.
+Theoretical mathematicians seek to advance mathematical science.
+They develop new principles and new relationships between existing principles.

-- Mathematical consultants assist with business and research projects that demand advanced knowledge of mathematics.
-They may work on mathematical problems in a variety of fields (for example, mechanics, electromagnetic theory, economics, communication networks or the petrochemical industry).
+Mathematical consultants help with business and research projects.
+They may work on math problems in fields such as mechanics, electromagnetic theory, economics, communication networks, or the petrochemical industry.

-- Financial mathematicians develop mathematical and probability models of stock markets, options and currency futures.
-For example, they may use mathematical models to help understand and manage risk.
+Financial mathematicians develop mathematical and probability models of stock markets, options, and currency futures.
+For instance, they may use mathematical models to understand and manage risk.

-- Statisticians and actuaries use mathematics to solve problems in finance, business and government.
+Statisticians and actuaries use math to solve problems in finance, business, and government.